playframework/playframework/documentation/manual/working/javaGuide/main/akka/JavaAkka.md

 @[injectedparent](code/javaguide/akka/ParentActor.java)

 It uses the `injectedChild` to create and get a reference to the child actor, passing in the key.
+The second parameter (`key` in this example) will be used as the child actor's name.

 Finally, we need to bind our actors.
 In our module, we use the `bindActorFactory` method to bind the parent actor, and also bind the child factory to the child implementation: